 In SAS Studio, you can have multiple process flows.
 These process flows run independently of each other.
-To create a new process flow, click 1 and select New Process Flow.
+To create a new process flow, click process Flow.
 A new Process Flow tab appears in the interface.

 What Are Ports?

 In a process flow, you can have two types of ports: